Extracting total Amb programs from proofs: CFP (Concurrent Fixed Point Logic)

+$\RCFP$ is assumed to have a rich enough first-order language to express all the required domain-theoretic concepts and enough axioms to prove their properties.
+This includes \begin{enumerate} \item[-] the axioms of $\RIFP$ (\cite{IFP}, Section~3.4), \item[-] axioms for strict application ($b\neq\bot \to\strictapp{a}{b}=a\,b$, $\strictapp{a}{\bot}=\bot$) \item[-] axioms for the type operator $\Am$ ($c:\Am(\rho) \toot (\exists a,b:\rho\,(c=\Amb(a,b)) \lor c=\bot)$), \item[-] a predicate characterising compactness, \item[-]the function $\rk$ with axioms for its properties (Section~\ref{sub-denot}). \end{enumerate} Note that, by Axiom (v) of $\RIFP$ (extensionality), $\eta$-conversion is provable (in addition to $\beta$-conversion).
+Also, permutative conversion laws for nested case-expressions are provable, according to~\cite{IFP}, Lemma~12.
+We do not need to be too specific about the precise axioms of $\RCFP$, since $\RCFP$ proofs will not be subject to proof-theoretic manipulation or analysis.
+All that matters is that formulas provable in $\RCFP$ are valid in the domain-theoretic model.

+In $\RCFP$ all typing rules of Table~\ref{fig-typing} are provable.
+The proof rules of $\RCFP$ are those of $\RIFP$ (extended to $\RCFP$ formulas) plus the law of excluded middle, $A \lor \neg A$.

+Note that in the name `$\RCFP$' the `C' should be interpreted as `classical' (rather than `concurrent') since $\RCFP$ is based on classical logic but does not have nonstandard constructs for concurrency (recall that, denotationally, the constructor $\Amb$ is just a pairing operator and $\Am$ constructs a type containing such pairs).

-\begin{lem} For every $\CFP$-formula $A$: \begin{enumerate} \item[(1)] $\tau(A)$ is a regular type. \item[(2)] If $A$ is strict, then $\bot$ and domain elements of the form $\Amb(a,b)$ do not realize $A$. \item[(3)] $\Amb(\bot, \bot)$ is not a realizer of $A$, and if $\Amb(a, b)$ realizes $A$, then neither $a$ nor $b$ is of the form $\Amb(u,v)$. \item[(4)] For a program $M$ that realizes $A$, $M$ is productive iff $\val{M} \neq \bot$. \end{enumerate} \end{lem} \begin{proof} (1) and (2) are easily proved by structural induction on formulas.
-(3) follows from the fact that if $A$ is of the form $\Set(B)$, then $B$ must be strict.
-(4) follows from (1), (3) and Corollary~\ref{cor:ddatabot}. \end{proof}
+In the following, all lemmas and theorems concerning the denotational semantics of programs and types, including realizability, can be formalized in $\RCFP$.
+If the statement is schematic in a CFP expression (for example, Lemma~\ref{lem-strict} below), the proof is formalizable for every instance. \begin{lem} For every $\CFP$-formula $A$: \begin{enumerate} \item If $A$ is strict, then $\bot$ and domain elements of the form $\Amb(a,b)$ do not realize $A$.
+Furthermore, $\tau(A)$ is determined. \item $\tau(A)$ is a regular type. \item $\Amb(\bot, \bot)$ is not a realizer of $A$, and if $\Amb(a, b)$ realizes $A$, then neither $a$ nor $b$ is of the form $\Amb(u,v)$. \end{enumerate} \end{lem} \begin{proof} (\ref{lem-strict-bot}) is easily proved by structural induction on formulas.